verdaux/BookNotes/Phrases/Writing.md

 - [ ] For example, in a multi generational novel- Thomas Mann's Buddenbrooks.
 Book should have a strong cohesion.
 Characters are integrated and interlocked.
 - [ ] Mirroring - reader sees and connects.
 Shouldn't be artificial.
 Should not be same.
 - [ ] Embrace false starts -> trial and error.
 Many attempts at finding the door that leads you to a story.
+- [ ] Talk to and investigate, interrogate yourself.
+End product is different.